charmbracelet/glow/README.md

 When `glow` is started without a markdown source, it will try to find a `README.md` or `README` file in the current working directory.

+### Stashing

+Glow works with the Charm Cloud to allow you to store any markdown file in your own private collection.
+When you run:

+`glow stash README.md`

+You'll add that markdown file to your stash.
+Running `glow` without arguments will let you browse through all your stashed documents.
+This is a great way to keep track of documentation that you need to reference.

+Stashing is private and your stash will not be exposed publicly.

 ### Word Wrapping